Further embedding sustainability into the University's core

 - Sustainability Charter setting out our high level principles, values, and commitments.

-- Sustainability Plan to 2020, outlining priority actions and targets required to achieve the Charter commitments.
+- Sustainability Plan and Highlights (2017- 2020), outlining priority actions and targets required to achieve the Charter commitments.

 - Sustainability Report that communicates annually the University's main sustainability impacts, and measures progress towards the Plan targets and actions.